epogrebnyak/data-rosstat-806-regional/README.md

 10. Save:
  - all obtained dataframes as sheets in resulting files as tables  RF + districts + summable regions
  - as all-RF data by variable and by date
- - suggested pattern in xls (for SA)
+ - suggested pattern in xls (for SA) - TODO- must save to project
- - list of variables
+ - list of variables as varnames.md

 ## Source URL